War Gods of the Deep

 Recommended song: “Catches Fire”

 Kanye West and Chance the Rapper may be among Chicago’s greatest exports, but another rapper quickly rising to the top is G Herbo.
-Born in the Eastside, also known as “Terror Town” for high levels of violence and gang activity, the twenty-two-year-old started his career with the single “Kill Shit,” which is closing in on thirty million views on YouTube.
+Born on the South Siide, also known as “Terror Town” for high levels of violence and gang activity, the twenty-two-year-old started his career with the single “Kill Shit,” which is closing in on thirty million views on YouTube.
 He released his first mixtape, “Welcome to Fazoland,” in 2014; four others would follow, along with two EPs, earning Herbo notoriety along the way.

 What makes him stand out?
 Brutal honesty and brevity when it comes to Chicago violence, a topic on everyone’s lips both in and beyond the city.
 With tracks like “Red Snow,” Herbo waxes philosophical on what’s going on and what needs to be done.
 He’s not afraid to get gritty and raw, and he doesn’t sugarcoat anything.
 With political tensions at an all-time high, it’s refreshing to hear a rapper getting real and fearless about important issues we shouldn’t ignore.